 OTF jobs with connectors of the same type are supported.
-For example, masking data from an Oracle source database to an Oracle target database is supported if both are using the built-in Oracle connector, as is a job with a delimited file source and target.
+For example, masking data from an Oracle source database to an Oracle target database is supported if both are using the built-in Oracle connector.
 OTF jobs using Extended Connectors are supported if both the source and target are using the same Extended Driver (the same uploaded JDBC driver).
 Additionally, OTF jobs with a relational database source and a delimited file target are supported.
 The following data sources are supported as source connectors for OTF jobs with delimited file targets.